ArduPilot/ardupilot_wiki/plane/source/docs/takeoff-landingpage.rst

 VTOL
 ====

-Perhaps the easiest of all takeoffs, it does require that the plane be a VTOL capable :ref:`Quadplane <quadplane-support>`
+Perhaps the easiest of all takeoffs, it does require that the plane be a VTOL capable :ref:`QuadPlane <quadplane-support>`

 .. tip:: While not necessary for a successful launch, enabling :ref:`SERVO_AUTO_TRIM<SERVO_AUTO_TRIM>` will automatically trim the plane during stabilized operations, such that switching to MANUAL or ACRO mode later will have an in-trim plane automatically.